OCA/e-learning/website_sale_slides_order_line_link/README.rst

 Usage
 =====

-#.
-Create a new sales order containing a course (linked to a `slide.channel`).
+1. Create a new sales order containing a course (linked to a slide.channel).
-#.
-Confirm the order.
+2. Confirm the order.
-#.
-The system will automatically create a participation (`slide.channel.partner`) and
-   link it to the corresponding sales order line.
+3. The system will automatically create a participation (slide.channel.partner) and link it to the corresponding sales order line.

 Bug Tracker
 ===========